WK4DS Amateur Radio Blog

 SIDE NOTE ABOUT MODIFYING SCOUT BAND MODULES:

 What I am pointing out in these two photos is a home made Via that I added.
 You see, when you remove the canned tunable inductors from the board, turns out you break the grounds.
 TenTec decided that since these things were going to be here anyway, might as well use them for something.
 So they apparently decided to make them connect one ground plane to another in a couple of places on the board.
 Once you remove the cans, you lose a critical ground path…or two.
-I took a finger drill and a very small drill bit and drilled a holed from one trace to the ground plane on the opposite side(I am confident these are only two layer boards), then I soldered a bonding jumper wire in the hole so both planes would once again be connected again and all the stuff would continue to work properly.
+I took a finger drill and a very small drill bit and drilled a hole from one trace to the ground plane on the opposite side(I am confident these are only two layer boards), then I soldered a bonding jumper wire in the hole so both planes would once again be connected again and all the stuff would continue to work properly.
 You also get to see the old homebrew filter in the below photo as a bonus.

 Below is the result of me simply attempting to move the parts over to the circuit board and soldering them in place… What a mess.
 I started with the exact parts you saw on the breadboard, but when I connected the nanoVNA to the filter I found the center frequency had moved up 500khz!
 It was now pushing my desired frequency out of the passband!!!
 I was seeing something like 16dB of loss at the desired frequency.